tyhenry/dt_openframeworks_2018/HOMEWORK.md

 # **Pulling** the latest example apps from the class repo

 In Git, we called syncing a folder _from_ GitHub "pulling" changes from the repo.
-Every week, you can sync the latest example apps (in the folders `week01, week02, etc.`) to your computer.
+Every week, you can sync the latest example apps from the class repo (in the folders `week01, week02, etc.`) to your computer.
 Here's how:

 ```bash